LOCTITE ABLESTIK FS 849-TI

 LOCTITE ABLESTIK FS 849-TI is a proprietary hybrid chemistry adhesive designed specifically for power applications.
 It features high thermal conductivity, low electrical resistance, medium modulus, and low outgassing, making it an excellent choice for die-attach applications in high-reliability packages.

 Its silver-based filler type enhances both thermal and electrical performance.
 This medium modulus adhesive is optimized for a wide variety of die sizes, maintaining thermal and electrical conductivity under demanding operating conditions.
+Its thermal conductivity is significantly high for die attach applications with 7.8 W/mK.

 Cure schedule